Domes over curves: Big picture

 \subsection{Integer-sided triangles}

 It may seem from the proof of Theorem~\ref{t:not}, that only integral curves with non-algebraic diagonals cannot be domed.
-In fact, we believe that only very few curves can be domed.
+In fact, we believe that only very few integral curves with algebraic diagonals can be domed.

 \begin{conj} An isosceles triangle $\De$ with side lengths \ts $(2,2,1)$ \ts cannot be domed. \end{conj}